cosmos1255/virtual-stack/README.md

 /signin
 /signup
 ```
-* The picture below shows an example of what this will look like.
+* The picture below shows an example of signing in using the username and password.

 ![](https://raw.githubusercontent.com/cosmos1255/DBJS-LargeProj/API/readme/apisignin.png)